What’s the most common style essence?

 One problem with this conclusion is that different style essences may appear harmonious in different eyebrow styles.
 So if most of the faces in the study were Natural Gamine, then study participants’ preferences may reflect the most harmonious eyebrows for Natural Gamines.
 But if you’re a Romantic Ethereal Ingenue, your most harmonious eyebrows may be the ones that the study participants turned up their noses at.

-Generic beauty advice doesn’t tend to suit everyone, which is why I love that style analysis considers our individual features and unique looks.
+Generic beauty advice doesn’t tend to suit everyone, which is why I love that style analysis considers our unique looks.

 The rarest style essences?

 This is highly speculative, but based on observation, I would guess that Romantic and Ingenue are the rarest essences.
-Romantic may be a bit rarer than Ingenue, but I’m not sure.
+Romantic may be a bit rarer than Ingenue.

-I don’t think either essence is rare in the sense of being extremely uncommon—there are many, many, many celebrities and laypeople who have one or both—but if I had to pick the essences that seem least prevalent overall, these would be my picks.
+Neither essence is rare in the sense of being extremely uncommon—many, many, many celebrities and laypeople have one or both—but if I had to pick the essences that seem least prevalent overall, these would be the two.
 Future posts may speculate more on this.

 Next